ivalitov/dto-generator/README.md

 - do not set anything relying on default configuration;
 - use all the above approaches together.

-This is useful for a test automation when high variability of data is required.
+This may be useful for a test automation when high variability of data is required.

 ## Documentation

-Description of all features, examples, configurations is still in progress.
+Description of all features, examples, configurations in progress.

 ## Generation API